 - To achieve our climate, health, and environmental justice goals, we must transition away from fossil fuels to a zero-emissions, 100% clean energy economy.

 - And we must ensure that the communities that have borne the brunt of fossil fuel pollution benefit from our clean energy transition.

-- In the short term, there may be a limited use for CCS in cutting emissions from industrial sectors that are currently hard to electrify, like cement production – but only if it does not prolong fossil fuel dependency and health, safety, and environmental justice issues are addressed.
+- In the short term, there may be a limited use for CCS in cutting emissions from industrial sectors that are currently hard to electrify, like cement production – but only if projects do not prolong the use of fossil fuels and health, safety, and environmental justice concerns are addressed.

-What is Earthjustice doing to combat this false solution?
+What is Earthjustice doing to combat harmful CCS projects?

-- We advocate against taxpayer subsidies for CCS projects, including loan guarantees and tax credits.
+- We advocate for strict regulations and guardrails on federal funding for carbon capture, including loan guarantees and tax credits.

 - We oppose efforts to force utility customers to pay to install CCS on uneconomic coal and gas plants.